Firedrops/qmrl_mtb/README.md

 ### Written for debian-based OS.
 May work on similar architectures with no or minor syntax tweaks.
 #### Pull cloud build.
 (Not always reliable, cloud build tends to fail for such a large image.=)
 1. Set up and log in to your docker account if you haven't https://www.docker.com/
-2. Pull the image with `docker pull dockersubtest/qimr_mtb`
+2. Pull the image with `docker pull dockersubtest/qmrl_mtb`
 3. Make a shared directory, such as `mkdir ~/dhost_mount`
-4. Run the docker with `docker run -it -p 5900:5900 -p 8787:8787 -v $HOME/dhost_mount:/dcont_mount/ qimr_mtb /bin/bash`
+4. Run the docker with `docker run -it -p 5900:5900 -p 8787:8787 -v $HOME/dhost_mount:/dcont_mount/ qmrl_mtb /bin/bash`

 #### Local build
 1. Set up and log in to your docker account if you haven't https://www.docker.com/
 2. Ensure `git` is installed
-3. Clone this git project `git clone https://github.com/Firedrops/qimr_mtb.git` and navigate to the folder (usually ~/qimr_mtb/)
+3. Clone this git project `git clone https://github.com/Firedrops/qmrl_mtb.git` and navigate to the folder (usually ~/qmrl_mtb/)
-4. Build the image `sudo docker build -t qimr_mtb .`
+4. Build the image `sudo docker build -t qmrl_mtb .`
 5. Wait... build is expected to take about 2 hours with a docker image ~40 GB.
 6. Make a shared directory, such as `mkdir ~/dhost_mount`
-7. Run the docker with `docker run -it -p 5900:5900 -p 8787:8787 -v $HOME/dhost_mount:/dcont_mount/ qimr_mtb /bin/bash`
+7. Run the docker with `docker run -it -p 5900:5900 -p 8787:8787 -v $HOME/dhost_mount:/dcont_mount/ qmrl_mtb /bin/bash`

 #### To save a local copy of the image (e.g. thumbdrive)
-1. To save: `sudo docker save -o <path to directory>/qimr_mtb.docker qimr_mtb`
+1. To save: `sudo docker save -o <path to directory>/qmrl_mtb.docker qmrl_mtb`
-2. To load: `sudo docker load -i <path to directory>/qimr_mtb.docker` Please take care to update `docker run` parameters accordingly (e.g. path of the shared directory)
+2. To load: `sudo docker load -i <path to directory>/qmrl_mtb.docker` Please take care to update `docker run` parameters accordingly (e.g. path of the shared directory)

 ### To use the GUI